JuriFa12/3D-Data-Processing/README.md

 # 3D-Data-Processing
-Different programs implemented for the 3D Data Processing course

 Each homework tackles a different popular task concerning 3D Data, the first three were implemented using C++ meanwhile the last one consists in a Jupyter Notebook.
-In both cases, the OpenCV library has been used.
+In both cases, the OpenCV library has been used:

 -In Homework 1 a SGM Stereo Matching has been implemented.
 It was tested on several images, collecting the relative errors